fabianmoss/website/content/home/talks.md

 # Order that this section appears on the page.
 weight: 90

-title: 'Recent and upcoming talks'
+title: 'Recent & upcoming talks'
 # subtitle: Recent & Upcoming

 content: